 What is the course about?

-This course is ideal for teachers and trainers who have current or recent experience in delivering vocational learning, either in a college environment or workplace training.
+This course is ideal for teachers and trainers who have current or recent experience in teaching or training adults over 18, either in a college environment or workplace training.
 You will gain further understanding of how adults learn, how to design and deliver inclusive learning and how to support the progress of your learners.
 You will also explore, practice and reflect on the skills you will gain on the course.
 You cannot enrol directly for this course.
 Use the link 'Start assessment' to fill in an online application form, which includes an initial assessment section.
-For more information you can also contact us by email on email@example.com or ring us on 020 7492 2537.
+For more information you can also contact us by email on firstname.lastname@example.org or ring us on 020 7492 2537.

 What will we cover?